trebisky/Fire3/Blink64/README.md

 1. make usb -- to send it to a Fire3 without an SD card in place
 2. make sdcard - to put it onto an SD card that can then be "booted"

+This uses my USB_loader to install a header and either download it via USB or place it on a flash card.

 For more information, see: